Hulk Hogan Profile

 Bollea became a bass player for a band called Ruckus (formed in 1976 after he left university) which became popular in the Tampa Bay area.
 Professional wrestlers regularly attended their gigs and also noticed him working out at Hector’s Gym.
 When it was discovered he had an interest in the wrestling business, he was invited to train with Hiro Matsuda, who worked for Eddie Graham’s Florida Championship Wrestling.

-On his first day of training, the notorious shooter Matsuda intentionally broke his leg.
-When it healed, Bollea returned and now knowing that he was serious, the real training commenced.
+The famous story tells that on the first day of training, the noted shooter Matsuda intentionally broke his leg.
+When the injury healed, Bollea returned and training recommenced without any other such incidents.
 After a year, he got his first match for FCW against Brian Blair on August 10, 1977.
 Early on he worked under a hood and was named “Super Destroyer.”

 Bollea signed with the WWWF in 1979, where McMahon Snr gave him the Irish name ‘Hogan,’ after which he went under the monikers “The Fabulous” Hulk Hogan, “The Incredible” Hulk Hogan, and then simply Hulk Hogan.
 As a heel, he debuted on November 17, 1979 with manager Classie Freddie Blassie, and defeated Harry Valdez.
 After crushing more opponents, he made a brazen challenge to Andre the Giant.
 In their television match, Hogan lost by disqualification after using a foreign object that bloodied Andre.
 In the rematch at Shea Stadium (August 9, 1980), Hogan lost after a big splash.

 He began working for New Japan in May 1980, where he also continued to battle Andre.
-On June 2, 1983, he defeated Antonio Inoki in the final of the IWGP Tournament to become the first IWGP Heavyweight champion.
-Hogan’s style in Japan was much more physical and technical than in the United States, using a running crooked lariat (Ax Bomber) as his finisher.
+On June 2, 1983, he defeated Antonio Inoki in the final of the first IWGP Tournament, when his Ax Bomber (running Lariat) knocked Inoki out.
+Hulk worked a much rougher and physical style in Japan, completely different to his matches in the United States.

 He feuded with Jerry Blackwell, and then received shots at the AWA World Heavyweight Title, held by Nick Bockwinkle.
 This was the beginning of his long rivalry with Bobby “The Brain” Heenan, who managed the champion.
 Despite several instances where he came close and even appeared to have defeated Bockwinkle, he never became AWA World champion.
 At the end of 1983, and with the WWWF (renamed WWF) now in the hands of Vince Junior, Hogan sent his resignation to Gagne while on a tour of Japan.